After few days in Novi Sad, the capital of Vojvodina, we took a bus to Niš in Southern Serbia.

 After spending a night in the the third largest city in Serbia, we took a local train with only ONE compartment to the city of Leskovac, visiting a local host family, the best experience during our entire trip to Serbia.

-After a night in Leskovac, we continue our backpacking journey through the Balkans, moving towards south to Pristina, the capital city of Kosovo, a partially recognized country.
+After a night in Leskovac, we continued our backpacking journey through the Balkans, moving towards south to Pristina, the capital city of Kosovo, a partially recognized country.

 In May 2017, 23 days before I was going to complete 50 years, grabbed an opportunity and took an early retirement..
 Picked up a backpack and traveling ever since..
 Love to travel around the world, experience different culture, local cuisine & drinks .. and take pictures.. so far been to 108 countries and still counting...